symbol/symbol-docs/source/guides/migration/post-launch-optin-xym-retrieval.rst

    - The multisig account **cannot opt-in for itself**, it needs to be opted-in by ALL of its cosigners:

-     - The Opt-in process **must be initiated by one of the cosigners**, selecting the multisig account as the account to opt-in, and entering the Symbol account's public key.
+     - The opt-in process **must be initiated by one of the cosigners**, selecting the multisig account as the account to opt-in, and entering the Symbol account's public key.
      - The rest of the cosigners **must opt-in the multisig account too**, but they won't be required to enter the Symbol account.

      For clarity, the wallet shows which cosigners have already opted-in the multisig account and which ones are missing: